» Pet Notice:

 On the extreme southern tip of the island, Sapelo Lighthouse stands as the remaining sentinel of a bygone era, watching over Doboy Sound and the Atlantic Ocean.
 Once crowded with commercial vessels, the sea-lanes are now plied primarily by pleasure craft, and the restored 80-foot lighthouse serves a mostly symbolic role, after a steel tower outfitted with modern navigation aids was erected nearby as a replacement.

 The original lighthouse was first erected in 1820 for $14,500.
 Damaged several times by hurricanes over the years, it was eventually replaced and then deactivated in 1933.
-It was renovated in 1998 including a new spiral staircase, new lantern glass and light, and the spiral-striped exterior identical to the structure's original paint scheme.
+It was renovated in 1998 including a new spiral staircase, new lantern glass and light, and the striped exterior identical to the structure's original paint scheme.
 The five-acre lighthouse tract was sold to the federal government for $1.00 in 1808 by Thomas Spalding, and the original 65-foot structure was topped by a 15-foot whale-oil lantern.

 - Don't forget your bug spray, sunscreen, and proper outdoor clothing!